hgrif/airflow-tutorial/README.md

 Airflow used to be packaged as `airflow` but is packaged as `apache-airflow` since version 1.8.1.
 Make sure that you install any extra packages with the right Python package: e.g. use `pip install apache-airflow[dask]` if you've installed `apache-airflow` and DO NOT use `pip install airflow[dask]`.
-The latter will install an old version of Airflow next to your current version, leading to a world of hurt.
+The latter will install an old version of Airflow next to your current version, leading to a world of hurt. (because its not prefixed with _apache-_)

 You may run into problems if you don't have the right binaries or Python packages installed for certain backends or operators.
 When specifying support for e.g PostgreSQL when installing extra airflow packages, make sure the database is installed; do a `brew install postgresql` or `apt-get install postgresql` before the `pip install apache-airflow[postgres]`.
 Similarly, when running into HiveOperator errors, do a `pip install apache-airflow[hive]` and make sure you can use Hive.

 ### Run Airflow